pfmoore/pipx/docs/docs.md

   --editable, -e        Install a project in editable mode --pip-args PIP_ARGS   Arbitrary pip arguments to pass directly to pip
                         install/upgrade commands
+  --full-venv           Do not use the shared pipx venv for tools common
+                        across venvs.
+Instead, create a full venv for this package, including its own pip installation.

 ```